jetstack/jsctl/README.md

 jsctl is the command-line tool for interacting with the [Jetstack Secure Control Plane](https://platform.jetstack.io).

+It can be used to configure a Kubernetes cluster with Jetstack Secure components and to create resources in Jetstack Secure control plane.

+See [jsctl reference documentation](/docs/reference/jsctl.md) for all available commands or keep reading for common usage scenarios.

 ## Getting Started

 Obtain a binary for your os and architecture from the [releases page](https://github.com/jetstack/jsctl/releases) and